cs848/final_project/README.md

 ```
 This produces a result.csv file with the extracted (SUBJECT, RELATION, OBJECT) triples and a result.png file with a graphical representation of the extracted KG

+The gold standard sentences from New York Times with their corresponding extracted relation triples are in the ```gold_standard.json``` file

 Note - While giving file parameters, make sure to input the file path relative to the main project's directory

 #### Contact